jericson/stack-blog/_posts/2011-05-06-vote-for-this-question-or-the-kitten-gets-it.markdown

 Personally, I'm not convinced this problem is necessarily _solvable_, because it might represent the natural "market value" of questions and answers.
-Users intuit that **answers are the real unit of work in any Q&A; system** and tend to favor answers in their voting.
+Users intuit that **answers are the real unit of work in any Q&A system** and tend to favor answers in their voting.
 After all, the world is awash in endless questions, but answers -- great answers -- are a precious and rare commodity indeed.